History of Phi Beta Sigma in Leon County

 From its inception, the Founders also conceived Phi Beta Sigma as a mechanism to deliver services to the general community.
 Rather than gaining skills to be utilized exclusively for themselves and their immediate families, the founders of Phi Beta Sigma held a deep conviction that they should return their newly acquired skills to the communities from which they had come.
 This deep conviction was mirrored in the Fraternity's motto, "Culture For Service and Service For Humanity".

-Zeta Phi Beta Sorority, Inc., founded in 1920 with the assistance of Phi Beta Sigma, is the sister organization.
+Zeta Phi Beta Sorority, Inc., founded in 1920 with the assistance of Phi Beta Sigma, is the sister organization which will celebrate their centennial next year.
 No other fraternity and sorority is constitutionally bound as the Sigmas and Zetas.
 We both enjoy and foster a mutually supportive relationship.